This information is of a general nature and should not be used to meet the legal requirements of a Development Application.

 A property is within the HCA if it is shown within the Conservation Area - General area on the following maps

-Properties containing potential heritage items are listed in Tables B4, B5 and B6 and Figures B8 and B9 of Camden DCP 2011.
+Properties that are culturally significant places are listed in Tables B4, B5 and B6 and Figures B8 and B9 of Camden DCP 2011.

 These items have been flagged as potential heritage items.
 Further investigation of the heritage significance of these items is required to be carried out on each place when a development application is lodged to determine if the place is of heritage significance.

-Heritage listing of a property provides formal recognition by Camden Council and/or the State Government that the property has heritage significance and that the community wants it protected for future generations.
+Heritage listing of a property provides formal recognition by Camden Council and/or the other levels of Government that the property has heritage significance and that the community wants it protected for future generations.

 It is important to understand that heritage listing does not prevent future changes.
 Changes and additions that respect and retain the qualities and characteristics that make the heritage place special are encouraged.